Women in German Studies

 by the University of Liverpool.
 In November 2010, WIGS held a joint conference at Swansea University on 'Friendship' together with its sister-organisation WISPS.

-Abstracts (c.150 words) for papers of about 20 minutes duration, on any topic within German Studies, are invited.
-Please send abstracts, including name of speaker, title of paper, and full contact details, to Nina Schmidt (email@example.com) by 24 May 2013.
+Please send abstracts, including name of speaker, title of paper, and full contact details, to Katie Stone (firstname.lastname@example.org) by 10 May 2014.

 |site designed by w34u @ 2005 / updated by email@example.com|